Kryhowsky/shop/README.md

 **I create this project under the supervision of my mentor.**

 This project imitates API for Shop application.
-You can test the backend of the app here: http://shop-env.eba-bmtuybzm.eu-central-1.elasticbeanstalk.com

 Take into account that I am constantly developing this project and adding new functionalities, so some of them may not work at this point.